bfuster/injct/README.md

 ### mocking

-Say you have a user repository class like this:
+Say you have a registered UserRepository class like this:
 ```
 var injct = require('injct');
 injct.register('userRepository', UserRepository);

-function UserRepository() {
+function UserRepository() {}

-}
 module.exports = UserRepository;
 ```

-And a user service that expects that user repository to be injected
+And an user service that expects that UserRepository to be injected
 ```
 function UserService(userRepository) {
     this.userRepository = userRepository;